benoitthore/Enamel/docs/get-started.md

 You can now run the code by pressing the Play button or `CMD`+`SHIFT`+`W` on Mac OS.

-If everything has been set up properly, you should see the view moving to the middle.
+If everything has been set up properly, you should see the views being updated.

 From now, you can play with the layout and try different possibilities.